 Diller Teen Fellows gather on a regular basis to explore their relationships with the program’s pillars and values.
 They are encouraged to learn and lead as they consider what it means to be Jewish, and part of a diverse, international community.
 At regular Sunday workshops, participants explore program pillars through team-building exercises, hands-on volunteering, dynamic conversations, and Jewish text study.

-The Shabbatonim are also a great way for participants to prepare for the intensive experiences they will have during the North American/South African/Australian Seminar and Israel Summer Seminar.
+The Shabbatonim are also a great way for participants to prepare for the intensive experiences they will have during the North American/South African/Australian/South American/European Seminar and Israel Summer Seminar.

 Two outstanding alumni are selected annually to serve as Junior Counselors for each local Diller community.
 Junior Counselors continue in their leadership journeys by supporting and assisting program Coordinators, serving as peer mentors/advisors to current Fellows, and taking part in an International Junior Staff Cohort.
 Through their work, JCs further develop their mentorship skills, their ability to facilitate and manage others’ work and experience, and deepen their understanding of the rich and complex relationship between Jewish communities in Israel and North America.
 As part of their annual program, JCs participate in monthly conference calls, individual check-ins and two seminars; one in North America and one in Israel.
 JCs are given the unique opportunity to put into practice their newly acquired leadership skills.

-In the spring, Israeli participants travel to North America/South Africa/Australia to learn about Jewish life in their peers’ homes and communities.
-During their 10-day visit, Israeli participants get to know their North American/South African/Australian peers, participate in community service projects, and learn about the history and contemporary reality of the North American/South African/Australian Jewish experience.
+In the spring, Israeli participants travel to North America/South Africa/Australia/South America/Europe to learn about Jewish life in their peers’ homes and communities.
+During their 10-day visit, Israeli participants get to know their North American/South African/Australian/South American/European peers, participate in community service projects, and learn about the history and contemporary reality of the North American/South African/Australian/South American/European Jewish experience.

-Equally important, the North American, South African and Australian participants develop a new appreciation for Jewish life in their communities by experiencing it through the eyes of their Israeli peers.
+Equally important, the North American, South African, Australian, South American, and European participants develop a new appreciation for Jewish life in their communities by experiencing it through the eyes of their Israeli peers.

-For three weeks in the summer, North American, South African and Australian Diller Teen Fellows experience Israel through intensive interaction with their Israeli peers.
+For three weeks in the summer, North American, South African, Australian, South American, and European Diller Teen Fellows experience Israel through intensive interaction with their Israeli peers.
 In turn, Israeli participants gain a new understanding of Jewish identity and expression in their communities by encountering it from their peers’ perspectives.